neongreen/artyom.me/learning-racket-1.md

 ...has posted a
 [comment](http://www.reddit.com/r/Racket/comments/231sph/a_haskell_programmers_enthusiastic_foray_into/cgst4s2)
-on Reddit, in which ne notes that:
+on Reddit, in which he notes that:

   * > Modern Racket style leans on nested `define` instead of the various forms of `let`.